 Mobil North America Marketing and Refining – NAM&R, is one such company.
 Kaplan and Norton believe that this company “is perhaps our best example of putting the five principles of a Strategy-Focused Organization into practice”.
 The five strategies they talk about are:

 - make strategy everyone’s everyday job;

 One major problem some companies came face to face with, when trying to create the ideal Strategy-Focused Organization, was the impossibility to sustain the energy to deliver the expected results.
 Even though their managers used everything they learned during the conferences and the seminars and succeeded in creating an appropriate Balanced Scorecard, they couldn’t take the whole process to the next level.
 The question here is what caused this failure.

 The best way of answering this question is by looking at the way in which Mobil NAM&R successfully applied the aforementioned principles.
 The year was 1992 when things started changing for Mobil NAM&R.

 Winds of change – new vision, new strategy

 First off, Bob McCool become the head of the company; secondly, he brought a new vision and a new strategy to the fore.
 Thirdly, he and his leadership team developed a Balanced Scorecard that helped strengthen and unify the company’s previous strategy.
-They also included representatives from shared service units in the leadership team, such as HR, marketing, information technology etc., so that information related to all departments could be integrated in the planning.
+They also included representatives from shared service units in the leadership team, such as HR, marketing, information technology, etc., so that information related to all departments could be integrated into the planning.